-Allocation input forms are considered an essential part of many advanced allocation models and are often used by accountants to enter drivers for allocation calculations, such as square feet and headcount.
-Some of the key functionality in this type of allocation tool is that it provides a web-based input form where end users can enter drivers that are not available from other data sources.
-These drivers can then be used to allocate e.g. administrative overhead expenses to operating departments.
-You find an example of this type of allocation tool below.
+Allocation input forms are considered an essential part of many advanced allocation models, and are often used by accountants to enter drivers for allocation calculations, such as square feet and headcount.
+Key functionality in this type of allocation tool provides a web-based input form where end users can enter drivers that are not available from other data sources.
+These drivers can then be used to allocate, for example, administrative overhead expenses to operating departments.
+You will find an example of this type of allocation tool below.

 Purpose of Allocation Driver Input Forms

 Companies and organizations use Allocation Driver Input Forms to provide an easy-to-use and secure mechanism where end users can capture statistics and other drivers to be used in allocation calculations.
-When used as part of good business practices in a Finance and Accounting department, a company can improve its allocation process and related speed and agility as well as reduce the chances that allocations are skipped or delayed, thereby reducing managers’ ability to measure business unit profitability.
+When used as part of good business practices in a Finance and Accounting department, a company can improve its allocation process and related speed and agility, as well as, reduce the chance that allocations are skipped or delayed, thereby reducing managers’ ability to measure business unit profitability.

 Allocation Driver Input Form Example

 Here is an example of an Allocation Input Form with monthly input of drivers used in allocation calculations.

 You can find hundreds of additional examples here.

 Who Uses This Type of Allocation Tool?

 The typical users of this type of allocation tool are: Accountants and Business Unit Managers.